|

 Santuário São José, which I tried to visit but they locked me out.
 See the vibrant colors which are not so vibrant on an overcast day.
 These commemorative plates, thankfully, depict sunny days.

-We next move into the religious art section, so I most tone down the sarcasm.
+We next move into the religious art section, so I must tone down the sarcasm.

 Well, just one more.
 I love that one because Jesus looks like he leaping off the cross ready to attack the saint depicted in the painting.
 Heads up, padre, at 10 o'clock.
 He's coming for you.